 This Arizona Hike Leads To The Most Awe-Inspiring Lookout

 Arizona’s hiking trails offer unparalleled natural beauty, but there’s one that has iconic views.
-Check out the Rim Trail at Grand Canyon National Park:
+Check out the Rim Trail at Grand Canyon National Park, which is easily among the

 The South Rim Trail stretches 13 miles along the rim of the Grand Canyon.